stadium-software/repeater-datagrid/README.md

 }
 ```

-## Scripts and Events
+## Page Scripts and Events
-Alll events in the example application either call a script to initialise the DataGrid or one to retreive the DataGrid state.
+All events in the example application either call a script to initialise the DataGrid or one to retreive the DataGrid state.

 ### Initialise Page Script
 The "RepeaterDataGridInit" script allows for the initalisation of the *Repeater* as a DataGrid.
 Call this script to initialise the DataGrid in the Page.Load script and whenever the dataset changes, like when it is filtered for example.
 Since each page has slightly different requirements and the "Initialise" script is not exactly the same across pagtes.